exercism/config/README.md

 ## Usage

-This gem provides you with the following config and secrets:
+This gem provides you with the following config, secrets and helper methods:

 ```ruby
 # Config